AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 * **[ui.content](uicontent.md)**: contains sample content using the components from the ui.apps module.
 * **ui.tests**: is a Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * **ui.launcher**: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution.
+* **[ui.frontend](front-end-build.md)**: [optional] contains the artifacts required to use the Webpack-based front-end build module.

 ![](assets/project-pom.png)

-The modules of AEM Archetpye represented in Maven are deployed to AEM as content pagckages representing the application and the content and the necessary OSGi bundles.
+The modules of AEM Archetpye represented in Maven are deployed to AEM as content pagckages representing the application, the content, and the necessary OSGi bundles.

 ## Requirements {#requirements}